IoT-AI-HACKDAYS/Hackdays/Session3/README.md

 ## Overview
 Introduction to developing using an IoT Edge device and interacting with Microsoft's Azure Services.
-This session is to get everyone up to speed with the process of interacting with more complex hardware and some basics around Azure and AI / Cognitive services but exetnding it to using dotnet core and interacting with the GPIO (General purpose input/output) directly.
+This session is to get everyone up to speed with the process of interacting with more complex hardware and some basics around Azure and AI / Cognitive services but extending it to using dotnet core and interacting with the GPIO (General purpose input/output) directly.

 ### Start
 To start off, we will need the to make sure the pre-requisites are in place per the [previous session](../Session2/README.md#requirements).